-It’s really easy to mix up the concepts of association (a.k.a. correlation) and interaction.
+It’s really easy to mix up the concepts of association (as measured by correlation) and interaction.
 Or to assume if two variables interact, they must be associated.
 But it’s not actually true.

-In statistics, they have different implications for the relationships among your variables, especially when the variables you’re talking about are predictors in a regression or ANOVA model.
+In statistics, they have different implications for the relationships among your variables.
+This is especially true when the variables you’re talking about are predictors in a regression or ANOVA model.

-Unfortunately, there is no nice, descriptive measure for association between one categorical and one continuous variable, but either one-way analysis of variance or logistic regression can test an association (depending upon whether you think of the categorical variable as the independent or the dependent variable).
+Unfortunately, there is no nice, descriptive measure for association between one categorical and one continuous variable.
+Point-biserial correlation works only if the categorical variable is binary.
+But either one-way analysis of variance or logistic regression can test an association (depending upon whether you think of the categorical variable as the independent or the dependent variable).

 Essentially, association means the values of one variable generally co-occur with certain values of the other.